Tayergo/actualdots/README.md

-# These are the dotfiles for my "Desktop Environment" AKA "FanDE" Including:
+# These are the dotfiles for my "Desktop Environment" Including:

 Window Manager (i3-gaps)